France's Total to buy Chevron's Egypt retail network

 CAIRO French oil major Total (TOTF.PA) said it had agreed to buy the Egyptian retail network of U.S. energy company Chevron (CVX.N), in a move it said would create its biggest marketing and services subsidiary outside Europe.

-Total said the Chevron network has annual sales of more than 1.4 million metric tons and includes 66 service stations, two oil depots and the aviation fuel operations at Cairo and Marsa Alam airports.
+Total said the Chevron network has annual sales of more than 1.4 million tonnes and includes 66 service stations, two oil depots and the aviation fuel operations at Cairo and Marsa Alam airports.

 It bought the assets jointly with Egyptian partners Beltone Capital and Beltone Private Equity (BPE) Energy.